I-94 and University Interchange Improvement Project

 - Fourth phase: Construct median with two lanes each direction – COMPLETE

 Work on the south side of interstate will be completed as resources allow and the pedestrian underpass will be built during multiple phases of the project.

 Need for Project:

 - Better accommodate peak hour traffic thru the interchange

 - Shared-use path under the interstate ramp on the northwest side

-Most of the project will be focused on widening the east part of University Drive, along with:
+Most of the project was focused on widening the east part of University Drive, along with: